 Raw Goat Milk & Herdshares

-The herdshare program is full for the 2020 season.
-Email us to be on the waiting list for 2021 (on-farm & Midlothian delivery only) or for a list of other farms in Virginia with herdshare programs.
+The herdshare program is full for the 2021 season.
+Email us to be on the waiting list for 2022 (on-farm pickup only) or for a list of other farms in Virginia with herdshare programs.

 Advantages of Goat's Milk